ioanniszouros/ioanniszouros/README.md

 ### Hello! 👋

-My name is Ioannis and I am a Trainee at TNO.
+My name is Ioannis.
+I am a currently affiliated with TNO, The Netherlans, and with the University of Aegean, Greece.

 Below, you can see the repositories which I use the most.
 <!--